How Can Learning a New Language Benefit Your Brain Health?

 Those who are fluent in tonal languages, like Mandarin or Cantonese, have a greater ability to process pitch and tone.
 In tonal languages, the same word will have different tones and therefore different meanings.
 Learning to speak these languages can give you a fine-tuned ability to detect changes in pitch, a great advantage if you’re interested in music.

 This isn’t to say that people who are bilingual are smarter than those who aren’t.
-Instead, when you take into account all of the brain benefits that are a result of learning another language, you end up with a brain that is much more prepared for interaction with the world.
+But it’s definitely a cognitive benefit of being bilingual.
+When you take into account all of the brain benefits that are a result of learning another language, you end up with a brain that is much more prepared for interaction with the world.

 Bilingual brains are healthier and more connected as they juggle larger amounts of information compared to monolingual brains.
 The studies may still be out on this one, but with all the benefits of being bilingual combined together, it’s a safe bet to say learning another language mostly likely improves intelligence to some degree.

 The best way to see the results brought about by studying a foreign language is to do just that, start learning a foreign language.
-It can be as simple as picking up a French language book.
 Studying new words and immersing yourself in a different language will spur your brain’s rapid development.
+You can access the cognitive benefits of being bilingual even if you’re not completely fluent.

 Keep in mind that your brain needs to be challenged.
 While casually learning the language at the beginning is helpful, a regular schedule of study over a period of time will yield the best results.
 Being bilingual will change your worldview while helping you remember and process more information faster.
 And it will do all this while keeping your brain healthy longer.